Tax Reporting and 1099 Forms

 When you need to issue it:

-- You pay a U.S.-based individual or business more than $600 in a calendar year
+- You pay a U.S.-based individual or business more than the federal reporting threshold in a calendar year: generally $2,000 for 2026 and later payments, or $600 for 2025 and earlier payments.

 - Payments are made via ACH transfer, wire transfer, check, or direct deposit